How To Choose a Pest Control Company

 Treatment Methods

-- Use chemical controls only when required, and always along with other solutions for effective long-term pest management.
+- Employ chemical controls only when required, and always with other controls for effective long-term pest management.

 - Assess the outcome and provide additional pest control as needed.